 Startup Configuration File: After you saved the running-config to flash, the new settings will be kept and work after power cycle.
 You can use show startup-config to view it in CLI.

 The Backup command can only backup such configuration file to your PC or TFTP server.

+Technical Tip:

-Technical Tip: Default Configuration File: The switch provides the default configuration system.
-You can use Reset button, Reload command to reset the system Running Configuration File: The switch's CLI allows you to view the la running by the system.
-The information shown here is the settings you s haven't saved to flash.
-The settings not yet saved to flash will not work a recycle.
-You can use show running-config to view it in CLI. et up but
+Default Configuration File: The switch provides the default configuration file in the system.
+You can use Reset button, Reload command to reset the system.

+Running Configuration File: The switch's CLI allows you to view the latest settings running by the system.
+The information shown here is the settings you set up but haven't saved to flash.
+The settings not yet saved to flash will not work after power recycle.
+You can use show running-config to view it in CLI.